cafe-desktop/advaita-icon-theme/win32/README.txt

  ship the SVG GDK-Pixbuf loader nor the libRSVG DLL (which are both required otherwise).

-Run 'nmake /f adwaita-msvc.mak' to generate the needed index.theme file.
+Run 'nmake /f advaita-msvc.mak' to generate the needed index.theme file.
 PYTHON=xxx can be specified on the command line if your Python interpretor is not in your PATH.
-Run 'nmake /f adwaita-msvc.mak install' to copy the generated index.theme, as well as all the icon and cursor files into
+Run 'nmake /f advaita-msvc.mak install' to copy the generated index.theme, as well as all the icon and cursor files into
 $(PREFIX)\share\icons, and process them if the optional tools are found, so that the icons will be ready for use by GTK+-using applications.